babos/AdvancedGsmClient/README.md

 ## Examples

 Examples are written for PlatformIO (in VS Code), generally for the M5Stack Atom, with the AtomDTU for NB-IoT, which has the SIM7020G.

+You need the following:

+* VS Code
+* Platform IO plugin

+To run the examples you will need to modify the settings, usually at the top, to change the Access Point Name to the one used by your mobile network provider (the examples have telstra.iot, which is an Australian telco).

+To run:

+1. Open the root of the project in VS Code
+2. Open the Platform IO console (in VS Code)
+3. Change directory to the example, e.g. `cd examples/ModemInfo/`
+4. Build, e.g. `pio run -e m5stack-atom`
+5. Deploy, e.g. `pio run -e m5stack-atom -t upload` and then monitor `pio device monitor --baud 115200`

+Examples should be relatively easily to convert into an Arduino IDE `.ino` file, although I have not done that.

 ### Basic modem information